makrez/soil_metagenomics/meta_assembly/README.md

 2) Host removal with bowtie2

-Here, two different
+At this stage, two different workflows are implemented:

+3a) Metaassembly of the genomes with metaSPAdes using all reads from all samples

-3) Metaassembly of the genomes with metaSPAdes.
+3b) Metaassembly of the genomes with metaSPAdes using the reads of each sample individually.

+The respective workflow has to be uncommented in the snakefile

 ## Files